jackdoe/zr/README.txt

 root/inv/m/hash(merge)%0xffff_m

 It will read the contents and create two []int32 sorted lists (they are sorted by insertion order).
+You know how you can use the database as a filesystem?
+You can also use the filesystem as a database :D.

 Then it can efficiently merge them, so if you have a term that is matching most of SO's questions (like 'a') it will load few million *